TheOdinProject/curriculum/foundations/html_css/css-foundations/the-cascade.md

 }
 ~~~

-In the example above, both rules are using only class selectors, but rule 2 is more specific because it is using more class selectors, so the `color: red;` declaration would take precedence.
+In the example above, both rules are using only class selectors, but rule 2 is more specific because it is using more class selectors, so the `color: red` declaration would take precedence.

 Now, let's change things a little bit: